-TAC Planning Input
+TAB/TAC Input

-- CSAH 78 does not currently function like a PA.
+- CSAH 78 does not currently function like a Principal Arterial.
 However, the new interchange under construction at TH 169 and TH 41/CSAH 78 may change traffic flows. - Even though access management is based on future functional classification, it can be difficult to implement in practice.
-Showing CSAH 78 as a future PA in the TPP will help. - There are development pressures in this same interchange area; access controls will be needed as development occurs instead of after. - PA planning has shifted from MnDOT to the counties. - Role for TAC Planning in next few years to look examine functional classification guidelines, process, and impact of expansion of the PA system.
+Showing CSAH 78 as a future PA in the TPP will help. - There are development pressures in this same interchange area; access controls will be needed as development occurs instead of after. - Principal Arterial planning has shifted from MnDOT to the counties.